 Distributable Earnings as, for a given period, the net income (loss) computed in accordance with GAAP, excluding (i) non-cash equity compensation expense, (ii) Incentive Compensation, (iii) depreciation and amortization, (iv) any unrealized gains, losses or other non-cash items recorded in net income (loss) for the period, regardless of whether such items are included in other comprehensive income or loss, or in net income (loss); provided that Distributable Earnings does not exclude, in the case of investments with a deferred interest feature (such as OID, debt instruments with PIK interest and zero coupon securities), accrued income that we have not yet received in cash, (v) provision for current expected credit losses, and (vi) one-time events pursuant to changes in GAAP and certain non-cash charges, in each case after discussions between our Manager and our independent directors and after approval by a majority of such independent directors.
-We define Adjusted Distributable Earnings, for a specified period, as Distributable Earnings excluding certain non-recurring organizational expenses (such as one-time expenses related to our formation and start-up).
+We define Adjusted Distributable Earnings, for a specified period, as Distributable by a majority of such independent directors.
+We define Adjusted Distributable Earnings, for a specified period, as Distributable providing Distributable Earnings and Adjusted Distributable Earnings on a supplemental basis to our formation and start-up).
 We believe providing Distributable Earnings and Adjusted Distributable Earnings on a supplemental basis to our net income as determined in accordance with GAAP is helpful to stockholders in assessing the overall performance of our business.
 As a REIT, we are required to distribute at least 90% of our annual REIT taxable income and to pay tax at regular corporate rates to the extent that we annually distribute less than 100% of such taxable income.
-Given these requirements and our belief that dividends are generally one of the principal reasons that stockholders invest in our common stock, we generally intend to attempt to pay dividends to our stockholders in an amount equal to our net taxable income, if and to the extent authorized by our Board.
-Distributable Earnings and Adjusted Distributable Earnings and Adjusted Distributable Earnings and Adjusted Distri
+Given these requirements and our belief that dividends are generally one of the principal reasons that stockholders invest in our common stock, we generally intend to attempt to pay dividends to our stockholders in an amount equal to our net taxable income, if and to the extent authorized by our

 For the period from July 31, 2020 (date of commencement of operations) to December 31, 2020

+· · · · · · · · · · · · · · · · · · ·

 Net Income \$ 4,313,632

 Adjustments to net income

-Non-cash equity compensation expense -
+Non-cash equity compensation expense

-Incentive Compensation to Manager(1) -
+Incentive Compensation to Manager(1)

-Depreciation and amortization -
+Depreciation and amortization

 Unrealized (gains), losses or other non-cash items (1,563,340)

 Provision for current expected credit losses 465,397

 One-time events pursuant to changes in GAAP and certain non-cash charges

 Distributable Earnings \$ 3,215,689

 Adjustments to Distributable Earnings

 Certain organizational expenses 616,190

 Adjusted Distributable Earnings \$ 3,831,879

 Basic weighted average shares of common stock outstanding (in shares) 5,694,475

 Adjusted Distributable Earnings per Weighted Average Share \$ 0.67

-(1) Our Manager agreed to waive the Incentive Compensation for the period from July 31, 2020 (date of commencement of operations) through December 31, 2020, which was approximately \$479,166 for the period.
+Our Manager agreed to waive the Incentive Compensation for the period from July 31, 2020 (date of commencement of operations) through December 31, 2020, which was approximately \$479,166 for the period.